parcel-tracking/core/README.md

+## ⚠️ Discontinued

+> The configuration using Git submodules is deprecated and replaced with a monorepo configuration.

 # Parcel Tracking - Core

 This is a clean architecture-based domain area that searches delivery information by scraping from the courier company using the invoice number.
 It is used as a submodule in services (clients, servers, etc.) that use the domain.